maltaweel/ImageComparison/READ.md

 **ImageComparison**

 ImageComparison is a small Python 3 application used to compare different images, of any size, using locality sensitive hashing (LSH).
-Other algorithms, including mean square error and structural similarity.
+Other algorithms applied include mean square error and structural similarity.
 The following describes the key modules, packages, and data utilised in this work.

 _Python Libraries Used_